 Another level up is the multi-platform compatible Kaspersky Internet Security.
 It includes everything found in the previous suite, plus a firewall utility (filters malicious network traffic and blocks attacks), a hardened web browser (helps protect your financial details when you shop/bank online), and a limited parental control module (blocks inappropriate content for kids and lets you to keep a check on their online activities).

+Protection against webcam/microphone spying is also built into the product.
 The suite is compatible with PCs, Macs, and smartphones and comes at different price points depending on the number of devices covered in the plan.

 Kaspersky Total Security is the company’s high-end antivirus package, boasting almost all the advanced features and utilities you can expect to find in a mega-suite.
 It includes everything found in the “Internet Security” suite, plus a full-blown password management tool (stores all your passwords and other details in a secure vault), the Data Shredder utility (lets you delete your confidential files securely so no one can recover them), and an encryption tool (helps create digital vaults on your drive where you can store your important data).

-A full-fledged parental control module is also included in the package, along with a useful back-up utility (automatically creates backup copies of your data).
+A full-fledged parental control module is also included in the package, along with a useful backup utility (automatically creates backup copies of your data).

 Kaspersky recently introduced another high-end security package, called Kaspersky Security Cloud.
-It contains all the advanced features/tools jammed into the “Total Security” suite, plus it comes with “patented adaptive technology” which claims to adjust your security settings automatically and advises you based on your activities.
+It contains all the advanced features/tools jammed into the “Total Security” suite, plus it comes with “patented adaptive technology,” which claims to adjust your security settings automatically and advises you based on your activities.

 Note: All premium Kaspersky security suites are compatible with Windows, macOS, Android, and iOS platforms, apart from the entry-level Kaspersky Anti-Virus package.